Get the App:

 PIMCO’s hedge fund strategies include:

 Global Macro Strategy This is a discretionary global macro and fixed income relative value strategy that seeks to produce absolute returns by using PIMCO’s macroeconomic insights to guide directional and relative value ideas across both developed and emerging financial markets.
 It has a core concentration on fixed income and currency instruments and an opportunistic focus on equity and commodity exposures.
 PIMCO’s Global Investment Committee and other internal resources generate broad investment themes, while the global portfolio management team identifies relative value, tactical trading and hedging strategies.
 The lead portfolio manager is Qi Wang.

-Credit Strategy The Credit Strategy is a long/short credit strategy focused on identifying relative value opportunities created by market inefficiencies in the global credit markets.
+Credit Relative Value Strategy The credit relative value strategy focuses on identifying the most compelling relative value opportunities created by market inefficiencies across the global credit markets.
 It seeks to deliver positive returns with low volatility, low correlation to the overall market direction, and an emphasis on capital preservation.
 Investments are made across structured credit, corporate credit, emerging markets and sovereigns alongside a macro/hedging strategy.
 The primary sources of potential returns are bottom-up relative value strategies – including sector, issuer, capital structure, cross-currency, credit curve, basis- and event-driven trades.
 The lead portfolio managers are Dan Ivascyn and Jon Horne.